 BUZZ [ b ʌ z ] n. – 2002; onomat. ◆1 Excitement. ◆2 Sound produced by vibrating the lips regularly around their equilibrium position.
 [See vibrate] ◆3 Brass quintet consisting of two trumpets, horn, trombone and bass trombone, offering chamber music concerts, young-audience shows, symphonic matinées and albums.

-INTRODUCTION TO THE ENSEMBLE
+INTRODUCTION TO THE BRASS QUINTET

 Nominee—OPUS Award 2017